nsongst/senior-dog-health-care/pages/behaviors.md

 🔵 **Back Pain**

-  <span style="color: green; font-size: large;">&bull;</span> Dogs with IVDD may exhibit signs of discomfort or pain in the back or neck area.
+  - Dogs with IVDD may exhibit signs of discomfort or pain in the back or neck area.

 🔵 **Reluctance to Move**

-  <span style="color: green; font-size: large;">&bull;</span> Affected dogs may be hesitant to move, jump, or engage in activities they used to enjoy.
+  - Affected dogs may be hesitant to move, jump, or engage in activities they used to enjoy.

 🔵 **Hind Limb Weakness**

-   <span style="color: green; font-size: large;">&bull;</span> IVDD can lead to weakness or paralysis in the hind limbs due to compression of the spinal cord.
+  - IVDD can lead to weakness or paralysis in the hind limbs due to compression of the spinal cord.

 🔵 **Unsteady Gait**
   - Dogs may have difficulty maintaining balance and may exhibit an unsteady or wobbly gait.

 🔵 **Difficulty or Inability to Stand**

   - In severe cases, dogs may struggle to stand or become completely unable to do so.

 🔵 **Loss of Bladder or Bowel Control**

  - Compression of the spinal cord can lead to incontinence or difficulty controlling bowel movements.

 🔵 **Crying or Whining**

  - Dogs in pain may vocalize through crying, whining, or whimpering.

 🔵 **Changes in Behavior**

   - A dog with IVDD may exhibit changes in behavior, such as irritability or aggression, due to pain.

 [Conservative Management of IVDD](https://www.youtube.com/watch?v=SN_Sodwrd68)